 The rest of this paper is organized as follows.
-Section 2 presents previous works.
-Section 3 describes our protocols.
+Section 2 presents previous work and our motivation.
+Section 3 describes our hexagonal virtual coordinate system and routing protocol.
 Section 4 evaluates the performance of our protocol in simulations.
 Finally, we draw the conclusions in Section 5.